-King mackerel are found both nearshore and offshore, often around piers.
+Coastal to offshore waters.
+Often around piers.
 They may occasionally be found in deep water.

 State Record: 90 lb, caught near Key West

 Fishing Tips and Facts: Kings feed on small fish and squid and take both natural and artificial baits.
 Live baits include pogies, herring, Spanish sardine, ballyhoo, and mullet.
 Lures should be flashy sub-surface lures or large fish-like plugs.
 Use 20-pound line and tackle, or heavier for larger kings, with a wire or mono leader.

 Image Credit: © Diane Rome Peebles